Gluten-free Peanut Butter Banana Chocolate Chip Muffins are one of my boy’s favorite muffins! He’d like me to bake them every week!

 - Preheat oven to 325°.
 Line muffin pan with paper muffin liners or spray well with cooking spray.

-- In a large bowl, whisk all dry ingredients together until combined – flour, xanthan gum, baking powder, baking soda, salt, cinnamon and sugars.
+- In a large bowl, whisk all dry ingredients together until combined - gluten-free flour, xanthan gum (if needed), baking powder, baking soda, salt, cinnamon and sugars.

-- In a medium bowl, mix the softened butter, peanut butter, eggs, mashed ripe bananas and vanilla extract.
+- In a medium bowl, mash the ripe bananas.
+Then add the softened butter, peanut butter, eggs, and vanilla extract and mix until blended.
+(I use a whisk or a fork)

 - Make a well in the center of dry ingredients and pour in the wet ingredient mixture.
 Stir until just combined.
 Stir in chocolate chips.

-- Store at room temperature, or place in Ziploc freezer bag to store in freezer.
+- Store in a bag or container at room temperature, or place in Ziploc freezer bag to store in freezer.